marcnol/pyHiM/docs/source/contributor/dev_env.md

 ## Dependencies

-pyHiM relies on [apiFISH](https://github.com/apiFISH/apiFISH) for the 3D localization of barcodes.
+*pyHiM* relies on [apiFISH](https://github.com/apiFISH/apiFISH) for the 3D localization of barcodes.
 In future, more `pyHiM` common functions will be progressively moved to apiFISH to provide a commnon API for FISH-based analysis.
-If you develop pyHiM, you will need to install apiFISH using the following guide: [how work with apiFISH](./work_with_apifish.md).
+If you develop *pyHiM*, you will need to install apiFISH using the following guide: [how work with apiFISH](./work_with_apifish.md).

-Main pyHiM dependencies:
+Main *pyHiM* dependencies:
 - [Astropy](https://www.astropy.org/)
 - [scikit-image](https://scikit-image.org/)
 - [starDist](https://github.com/stardist/stardist)